Robbbo-T/GAIA-QAO-ADVENT/README.md

 ### 4. Publications Portal
 A curated, public-facing repository for all formally published documentation.
 - **Audience-Based Filtering**: Allows viewers (e.g., Pilots, Technicians) to filter the portal to see only the documents relevant to them.
-- **Polished UI**: Displays publications as organized cards with a clean, detailed viewer for selected content.
+- **Polished UI**: Displays publications as organized cards with a clean, detailed viewer for selected content, including any input images used for generation.

 ### 5. CSDB & Viewer
 The Common Source Data Base (CSDB) for all generated content.
 - **Centralized Storage**: Stores all artifacts, including drafts and published documents, in the browser's local storage.
-- **Detailed Viewer**: Allows users to inspect any saved module, its output, its configuration snapshot, and its GAIA-QAO metadata.
+- **Detailed Viewer**: Allows users to inspect any saved module, its output, its configuration snapshot, its GAIA-QAO metadata, and any input image used for generation.

 ---